zulip/zulip-gci/tasks/user-guides.md

   Include a link to the pull request when you submit your task on the GCI website.

-*Completion criteria*: This should be a polished product, something that could go live on the site.
-Mentors will check that that is indeed the case, and that we are not copying text or images from other products.

 ### Task Type B

 Read the guides corresponding to *features*.
 For each feature, do the following: